Budget Dumpster presents The Fill Logo

 The exception is if you have an existing fence that you can modify to make it more private.
 For instance, place privacy slats or climbing vines on a chain link fence to add privacy to your backyard without spending a fortune.

-Pergola With Curtains Surrounded by Trees
+Backyard Pergola With Curtains Drawn

 Build a Pergola or Gazebo